-The beautiful property has 11 acres of vineyards and glasses of wine averaging around $13-$16 USD.
+The beautiful property has 11 acres of vineyards and glasses of wine, averaging around $13-$16 USD.
 Bottles are around $35 – $40 USD.
 Currently, the Croteaux Vineyards are featuring the 2021 Chloe and Sparkling Chloe.
-They are both pet and children friendly to well-behaved pups and kids.
+They are both pet- and child-friendly, and they are suitable for well-behaved pups and kids.
 You can find the tasting and food menu for Croteaux Vineyards here.

 Founded in 1983, this lovely 127-acre estate is family-owned by the Massouds’.
 Throughout their fields, they grow high-quality grapes consisting of Sauvignon Blanc, Chardonnay, Cabernet Franc, Chenin Blanc, Merlot, Cabernet Sauvignon, Riesling, and Petit Verdot.

-Every year they have an annual barrel tasting and have a large outdoor deck to enjoy the views while sipping on wine.
-You can also enjoy an array of hot and cold food during your visit including local oysters.
+Every year, they have an annual barrel tasting and a large outdoor deck where you can enjoy the views while sipping wine.
+You can also enjoy an array of hot and cold food during your visit, including local oysters.

 Castello di Borghese Vineyard

-They offer a laid-back tasting room where outside food and picnics and encouraged by the winery.
-They even offer private tours of the vineyard Tuesday-Sunday at 11:30, 1:30, or 3:30 hosted by Giovanni Borghese!
+They offer a laid-back tasting room where outside food and picnics are encouraged by the winery.
+They even offer private tours of the vineyard Tuesday-Sunday at 11:30, 1:30, or 3:30, hosted by Giovanni Borghese!

-If you are looking for a winery that serves both food and wine, Lenz Winery located in Peconic is a great place to visit.
+If you are looking for a winery that serves both food and wine, Lenz Winery, located in Peconic, is one of the best Long Island wineries.
 Purchased by Peter and Deborah Carroll in 1988, they are known to have some of the best varietal wines.
 They hand-harvest and sort with individual berry selection and fermented in small batches of Chardonnay, Merlot, Cabernet Sauvignon, and more.

 Best Time To Visit Long Island Vineyards